Skip to main content

 FINTEPLA REMS (see Boxed Warning): FINTEPLA is available only through a restricted distribution program called the FINTEPLA Risk Evaluation and Mitigation Strategy (REMS).
 Prescribers must be certified by enrolling in the FINTEPLA REMS.
 Prescribers must counsel patients receiving FINTEPLA about the risk of VHD and PAH, how to recognize signs and symptoms of VHD and PAH, the need for baseline (pretreatment) and periodic cardiac monitoring via echocardiogram during FINTEPLA treatment, and cardiac monitoring after FINTEPLA treatment.

 Decreased Appetite and Decreased Weight: FINTEPLA can cause decreases in appetite and weight.
 Decreases in weight appear to be dose related.
-Approximately half of the patients with LGS and most patients with DS resumed the expected measured increases in weight during the open-label extension studies.
 Weight should be monitored regularly during treatment with FINTEPLA, and dose modifications should be considered if a decrease in weight is observed.

 Somnolence, Sedation, and Lethargy: FINTEPLA can cause somnolence, sedation, and lethargy.
 Other central nervous system depressants, including alcohol, could potentiate these effects of FINTEPLA.
 Prescribers should monitor patients for somnolence and sedation and should advise patients not to drive or operate machinery until they have gained sufficient experience on FINTEPLA to gauge whether it adversely affects their ability to drive or operate machinery.